Imagine if the only way to cook spaghetti was to drop each uncooked noodle in the pot one at a time.

 Thankfully, there are a few automated solutions that allow you to send repetitive text messages in a few quick steps.

-Within SimpleTexting there are three different ways to set up repetitive or recurring text messages.
+Within SimpleTexting there are four different ways to set up repetitive or recurring text messages.
 We’ll walk you through each method step-by-step.

 If you’re looking to set up a series of follow-up repetitive texts, you have the option to schedule them ahead of time.